Climate Change: FG to Introduce Carbon Tax System in Nigeria

 He said: “Because this is a climate change institution, we want to ensure that we comply with all the requirements of climate change compliance, as it is in the act, and also in Nigeria’s obligations under the NDCs.”

-On the net zero target, the DG stated that the institution must reflect its mandate, in terms of its outlook and in terms of the way that it runs its affairs, including where it is going to stay, as the structure should be as green as possible, and also to be a net zero building in terms of the carbon emissions that could be associated with it.
+On the net zero target, the DG stated that the institution must reflects its mandate, in terms of its outlook and in terms of the way that it runs its affairs, including, “where it is going to stay, as the structure should be as green as possible, and also to be a net zero building in terms of the carbon emissions that could be associated with it.”

 “So, the government is pursuing the implementation of this ETP as a very important project that will have multiple benefits, including reducing the energy gap.

-“It will also help to find economic utility or utilization for our abundant natural gas and also to create the stimulus for industries to also shift from diesel to start the use of natural gas as the main fuel for the generators and for the operations and therefore help to promote economic growth and also create jobs.”
+“It will also help to find you know, economic utility or utilisation for our abundant natural gas and also to create, you know, the stimulus for industries to also shift from diesel to start the use of natural gas as the main fuel for the generators and for the operations and therefore help to promote economic growth and also create jobs.”